2020 Serbian local elections: Rakovica

 Results of the election for the Municipal Assembly of Rakovica:

 Miloš Simić of the Progressive Party was selected as mayor after the election.

 Dušan Stojiljković, a future member of the national assembly, appeared in the tenth position on the Oathkeepers list.

 Savski Venac

 Results of the election for the Municipal Assembly of Savski Venac:

 Miloš Vidović of the Progressive Party was selected as mayor after the election.

 Sopot

 Results of the election for the Municipal Assembly of Sopot:

 Živorad Milosavljević of the Progressive Party, the longest continuously serving mayor in Serbia, was confirmed for another term in office after the election.

 Stari Grad

 Results of the election for the Municipal Assembly of Stari Grad:

 Radoslav Marjanović of the Progressive Party was chosen as mayor after the election, by a vote of forty-two to eight (with one invalid vote).
 The Socialist Party of Serbia–United Serbia and Serbian Patriotic Alliance lists supported Marjanović, as did some individual members of other lists.
-One of the Socialist delegates elected was Uglješa Marković, who was also elected to the national assembly in the concurrent parliamentary election.
+Uglješa Marković was elected from the fifth position on the Socialist Party's list; he was also elected to the national assembly in the concurrent parliamentary election.